 - 1. In these rules, "[the Agency]" is used to mean "the adopting agency," and whenever "[the Agency]" appears in a rule, the adopting agency would substitute its name for "[the Agency]" in the particular rule. - 2. (to subsection (B)): Under the APA (5 U.S.C. § 556(b)), the agency head or one or more members of the agency may preside over agency adjudications.
-Few agencies, however, make use of these alternatives. - 3. (to subsection (B)): In these rules, "[Chief Adjudicator]" is used to mean some authority other than the Adjudicator (e.g., Chief ALJ or Director, Office of Hearings), who provides administrative oversight of or assistance to agency adjudicators.
+Few agencies, however, make use of these alternatives.

+- 3. (to subsection (B)): In these rules, "[Chief Adjudicator]" is used to mean some authority other than the Adjudicator (e.g., Chief ALJ or Director, Office of Hearings), who provides administrative oversight of or assistance to agency adjudicators.
 Whenever "[Chief Adjudicator]" appears in one of these rules, an agency would substitute the appropriate authority for "[Chief Adjudicator]" in the particular rule.
-Likewise, agencies may choose to substitute the title(s) of their adjudicators for "adjudicator" throughout these rules. - 4. (to subsection (E)): The definition of alternative dispute resolution is based on 5 U.S.C. § 571(3). - 5. (to subsection (F)): Whenever "[Docketed Party]" or "[Docketed Parties]" appear in one of these rules, an agency would substitute for "[Docketed Party]" in the particular rule the appropriate term(s), e.g., petitioners, respondents, applicants, defendants, and agency staff. - 6. (to subsection (H)): Similar in concept to an amicus curiae in judicial proceedings, a "limited participant" is a nonparty who, in the tribunal's discretion, is permitted to offer written or oral submissions, or both. - 7. (to subsection (J)): The definition of "party"-by including named parties, agencies, and intervenors with limited or full participatory rights-is consistent with the definition of "party" in the APA, 5 U.S.C. § 551(3) ("[A] 'party' includes a person or agency named or admitted as a party, or properly seeking and entitled as of right to be admitted as a party, in an agency proceeding, and a person or agency admitted by an agency as a party for limited purposes."). - 8. (to subsections (F), (G), and (H)): The status of [Docketed Parties], intervenors, and limited participants is addressed in Rule 130 (Rights of [Docketed Party], Intervenors, and Limited Participants). - 9. (to subsection (L)): The definition of "record" is based on section 1-201(b)(31) of the Uniform Commercial Code.
+Likewise, agencies may choose to substitute the title(s) of their adjudicators for "adjudicator" throughout these rules. - 4. (to subsection (D)): The definition of alternative dispute resolution is based on 5 U.S.C. § 571(3). - 5. (to subsection (E)): Whenever "[Docketed Party]" or "[Docketed Parties]" appear in one of these rules, an agency would substitute for "[Docketed Party]" in the particular rule the appropriate term(s), e.g., petitioners, respondents, applicants, defendants, and agency staff. - 6. (to subsection (G)): A "limited participant" is similar in concept to an amicus curiae in judicial proceedings, a nonparty who, in the tribunal's discretion, is permitted to offer written and oral submissions. - 7. (to subsection (I)): The definition of "party"-by including named parties, agencies, and intervenors with limited or full participatory rights-is consistent with the definition of "party" in the APA, 5 U.S.C. § 551(3) ("[A] 'party' includes a person or agency named or admitted as a party, or properly seeking and entitled as of right to be admitted as a party, in an agency proceeding, and a person or agency admitted by an agency as a party for limited purposes."). - 8. (to subsections (E), (F), (G), and (I)): The status of [Docketed Parties], intervenors, and limited participants is addressed in MAR 130 (Rights of [Docketed Party], Intervenors, and Limited Participants). - 9. (to subsection (K)): The definition of "record" is based on section 1-201(b)(31) of the Uniform Commercial Code.

-Rule 101.
+MAR 101.
 Scope of Rules

-- (A) These rules of practice and procedure are applicable to the following types of adjudications before [the Agency]:
+- (A) These rules of practice and procedure are applicable to the following types of adjudicatory proceedings before [the Agency]:

 - (1) [name/statutory citation]

 - (2) [name/statutory citation]

 - (3) [name/statutory citation]

-- (B) These rules are not applicable to the following types of adjudications before [the Agency]:
+- (B) These rules are not applicable to the following types of adjudicatory proceedings before [the Agency]:

 - (1) [name/statutory citation]

 - (2) [name/statutory citation]

 - (3) [name/statutory citation]

-- (C) On any procedural question not addressed by specific statute, the APA, or these rules, the Adjudicator is guided so far as practicable by the FRCP and FRAP.
+- (C) On any procedural question not addressed by specific statute, the Administrative Procedure Act, or these rules, the Adjudicator shall be guided so far as practicable by the Federal Rules of Civil Procedure and the Federal Rules of Appellate Procedure.